What Can You Do with Amazon EMR?

 Amazon EMR simplifies running Hadoop and related big-data applications on AWS.
 You can use it to manage and analyze vast amounts of data.
 For example, a cluster can be configured to process petabytes of data.

 In order to develop and deploy custom Hadoop applications, you used to need access to a lot of hardware for your Hadoop programs.
 Amazon EMR makes it easy to spin up a set of EC2 instances as virtual servers to run your Hadoop cluster.
 You can run various server configurations, such as fully-loaded production servers and temporary testing servers, without having to purchase or reconfigure hardware.
 Amazon EMR makes it easy to configure and deploy your always-on production clusters, but also to easily terminate unused testing clusters after your development and testing phase is complete.

-Amazon EMR provides several types of clusters that you can launch to run custom Hadoop map-reduce code, depending on the type of program you're developing and the libraries you intend to use.
+Amazon EMR provides several methods of running Hadoop applications, depending on the type of program you are developing and the libraries you intend to use.

-Run your custom map-reduce program written in Java.
-This cluster provides low-level access to the MapReduce API.
-You have the responsibility of defining and implementing the map reduce tasks in your Java application.
+Run your custom MapReduce program written in Java.
+Running a custom JAR gives you low-level access to the MapReduce API.
+You have the responsibility of defining and implementing the MapReduce tasks in your Java application.

-This type of cluster installs the Cascading Java library, which provides features such as splitting and joining data streams.
+Run your application using the Cascading Java library, which provides features such as splitting and joining data streams.
 Using the Cascading Java library can simplify application development.
-With a Cascading cluster you can still access the low-level MapReduce APIs as you can with the Custom JAR cluster type.
+With Cascading you can still access the low-level MapReduce APIs as you can with a Custom JAR application.

-Run a single Hadoop job based on map and reduce functions you upload to Amazon S3.
+Run a Hadoop job based on Map and Reduce functions you upload to Amazon S3.
 The functions can be implemented in any of the following supported languages: Ruby, Perl, Python, PHP, R, Bash, C++.

 You can also use Amazon EMR to analyze and process data without writing a line of code.
 Several open-source applications run on top of Hadoop and make it possible to run MapReduce jobs and manipulate data using either a SQL-like syntax or a specialized language called Pig Latin.
 Amazon EMR is integrated with Apache Hive and Apache Pig.